-Below the upper tier you will see the guns of the saluting gallery.
+Below this upper tier you will see the guns of the saluting gallery.
 Ready to fire and they actually still do.
 If you get to there at 12 noon you can see them firing a salute.
 The firing done by members of the Malta Heritage Society dressed in British Artillery uniforms.

 Looking out over the balcony the panorama is quite stunning indeed.
 Out over the grand harbour one way.
 And straight in front you get to see over the cities of Senglea and Vittoriosa with their great forts.
 This view is a big attraction for visitors and locals alike.
 Having come from the narrow streets of the city itself to open expansive sea, architectural and historic scenery.